melisamc89/CodingProject/README.md

 informative sets of data and plotting them.
 There is a group of functions for loading data and pre-processing it that would be included in another repository.

+All of this code has been used to the publication of: Information-Theoretical Analysis of the Neural Code in the Rodent Temporal Lobe.
+Entropy 2018